 "If you don't feel comfortable playing the maximum

 coins you should drop to a lower coinage.
-Play the quarters
+Play the

 instead of dollars." --Gambling